gitpod-io/gitpod/components/ws-manager/README.md

 ### Running tests
 We use the standard Go `testing` package to run tests.
 To execute all `ws-manager` tests run `go test -v ./...`.
 Some of our test-cases use _golden_ files.
-If you want to update one, delete that particular file and execute the tests with `-update`.
+If you want to update one, delete that particular file and execute the tests with `-update` (i.e. `cd components/ws-manager/pkg/manager go test -v -update -force .`).

 Go has a load of handy flags for its testing abilities.
 For example the built-in race detector using `go test -race -v ./...`.